-Note: The explanation of f adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose quest ions and the questions are responded to.
-Application Applied Explanation on Shareholders who attended Paramount's 52 nd AGM were encouraged application of the to interact directly with the Board to gain insights on the Company's practice businesses, performance and strategies.
-The Chairman also ensured that shareholders who attended the 52 nd AGM were given the opportunity to comment or raise questions relating to the agenda items of the meeting, the annual report 2021, the performance of the Group as well as the business growth direction for 2022 and beyond.
-In this respect the Beard is pleased to report that questions raised by In this respect, the Board is pleased to report that questions raised by the Minority Shareholders Watch Group prior to the 52 nd AGM and all questions raised by the shareholders at the 52 nd AGM were adequately attended to by the Board.
+Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the ge eneral meeting is interactive, shareholders are provided with sufficient opportunity to pose question ns and the questions are responded to.
+Application : Applied Explanation on : Shareholders who attended Paramount's 53rd AGM were encouraged application of the to interact directly with the Board to gain insights on the Company's practice businesses, performance and strategies. p , p The Chairman also ensured that shareholders who attended the 53 rd AGM were given the opportunity to comment or raise questions relating to the agenda items of the meeting, the annual report 2022, the performance of the Group as well as the business growth direction for 2023 and beyond.
+In this respect, the Board is pleased to report that questions raised by the Minority Shareholders Watch Group prior to the 53 rd AGM and all questions raised by the shareholders at the 53 rd AGM were adequately attended to by the Board.
 All resolutions proposed were duly approved by the shareholders present at the meeting, and the minutes of the said AGM was made available on the Company's website within 30 business days after the conclusion of the AGM.
-Explanation for departure Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure Timeframe
+Explanation for : departure , • . d to complete the columns below.
+Non-large companies are encouraged to complete the columns bel ow.
+Measure : Timeframe : rimeirame :